|1. Born January 11th 1956 in Roosendaal, Netherlands.

 on several topics but all related to Malawi cichlids.
 Started with Jay the Stuart M. Grant Cichlid Conservation Fund in 2007 trying to protect the Malawi cichlids from over-fishing.
 Between the expeditions

-(two per year) and talks I fly about 75,000 miles a year (yeah, American
+and talks I fly too many miles a year (yeah, American

 Airlines Million Miler).
 The good thing of it all: I haven't worked